 One of the most important decisions developers face when building a new site is deciding what BMPs should be used to protect the waterways and environment surrounding a site, both during construction and after construction has been completed.

 This site provides various fact sheets to help developers evaluate various BMPs and ultimately choose the best set of BMPs for their particular site.
-Check the links to the left for information regarding construction and post-construction BMPs, and low impact development techniques.
+Check the links on right for information regarding construction and post-construction BMPs, and low impact development techniques.

 If you would like to stay up to date on storm water issues facing Clermont County and what the District is doing, sign up for our newsletter.